VortexFDC/pywind/README_about_datasets.md

 The data can be downloaded appart from this repository --> [froya data pack](http://download.vortexfdc.com/froya.zip)

+To check the data integrity and autenticity the md5 checksun is: md5sum froya.zip : 3ad4368eef6c8bb6ce8137448cdaaa1c

 After unpacking the folder structure should be created as follows under data folder:
 ```
 ├── froya